“Give us the tools, and we’ll finish the job.” That’s what Winston Churchill said during World War II, but it’s also true for you today. 🤷♂️

 Get Zoho CRM for free (up to three users) with a few limitations, or upgrade to a Standard plan that costs $12 per user per month.

 Another easy-to-use CRM that checks all the boxes and has a generous free plan for small businesses is Freshsales.
 It offers strong analytics as well as built-in live chat, email tracking, and a dialer app so you can reach out to prospects and customers directly from the CRM and streamline communications.

 You can add unlimited contacts in Freshsales’ free plan or upgrade to the $15 per user per month Growth plan for advanced features such as lead scoring and sales sequences.

 It’s 2022, and you can’t think of “marketing” without adding “automation” to it.
 How else would you reach your customers with the right message at the right time?

-From nurturing leads to sending product newsletters to delivering personalized customer experiences, marketing automation tools help small businesses streamline workflows across channels and tools, with analytics to measure the impact of marketing campaigns.
+From nurturing leads to sending product newsletters to delivering personalized customer experiences, marketing automation CRM helps small businesses streamline workflows across channels and tools, with analytics to measure the impact of marketing campaigns.

 When evaluating marketing automation tools, you want to look for three things: features, integrations, and pricing.
 That means asking questions like these:

 Our recommendations: Mailchimp is a feature-packed monster that’s super easy to use, but we love HubSpot Marketing Hub more because it works perfectly with our tech stack.

 Meet Snov.io, your all-in-one marketing buddy.
 It makes email lead generation, verification, tracking, and warm-up a walk in the park.
 Plus, it comes with a handy CRM to keep your follow-ups on point.
 It’s like having a personal marketing assistant in your pocket!